euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

 1. Using the cross-backend widgets provided in ``matplotlib.widgets``, which are fairly limited.
 2. Embedding the ``matplotlib.FigureCanvas`` object directly into the window provided by a specific GUI toolset, e.g. ``Tk``.

-A third option is used by ``afterplot`` which is simplier than the second approach but allows the use of the richer widgets provided by specific GUI toolsets.
+An alternative approach is used by ``afterplot`` which is simplier than the second approach but allows the use of the richer widgets provided by specific GUI toolsets.
 This approach uses the ``plyplot.figure()`` function to handle all of the initial set-up of the GUI, with additional widgets then inserted using the GUI toolset's manager.
-This is demonstrated below adding a ``Tk`` button to a ``Figure`` object with the ``TkAgg`` backend:
+This is demonstrated below by adding a ``Tk`` button to a ``Figure`` object using with the ``TkAgg`` backend:

 .. code-block:: python

     import Tkinter as Tk
-    # ADD USE
+    import matplotlib
+    matplotlib.use('TkAgg')
     from matplotlib import pyplot
     class Plot(object):
         def _init__(self):